-Description Mid terraced, two storey, villa.

-Accommodation Ground Floor:

-7.000mmodation

-3 Reception Rooms, Kitchen and Bathroom with w.c.

-First Floor:

-2 Bedrooms and Cloakroom with w.c.

-One and intermed (1) and are a first (1) 404 2 11 1

-Gross internal floor area (m2) 131m2 or thereby.

-Neighbourhood and location The property is situated in an established residential district in the village of Wigtown where adequate local facilities can be found.
+Description Detached, two storey villa.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, 4 Reception Rooms, Utility Room, Pantry, Kitchen and Bathroom with w.c First Floor: 5 Bedrooms, Dressing Room, Box Room, 4 en-suite Shower Rooms with w.cs and Bathroom with w.c.
+Gross internal floor area (m 2) 268m 2 or thereby.
+Neighbourhood and location The property is situated in an established residential district in the village of New Galloway where adequate local facilities can be found.
+Age The property was constructed around 1850.
+Weather Dry and bright following long dry spell.

-Г.

-Age The property would appear to have been constructed in the early to mid 19th century, although part may be older.

-B · ·

-Weather Raining.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-There is a stone chimney head with lead flashings with the other being brick and rendered.
+The chimneys are of stone construction with lead flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in slates with stone and tiled ridging.
-There is pitched and tiled roofing on the rear outshoots.
-Access to the roof voids was via hatches in the bathroom, kitchen and cloakroom ceilings.
-There were head and shoulders inspections only.
-These areas are insulated.
+The roof is pitched and laid in slates with metal ridging and hips.
+There was a restricted view of the roof coverings.
+Valley gutters were not viewed.
+The flat roof, understood to be overlaid with rubber, was not viewed.
+The access hatches to the roof voids were secured and accordingly there was no inspection of the roof voids.

+Main walls Visually inspected with the aid of binoculars where The gutters and downpipes are of cast iron.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.

-The gutters and downpipes are a mix of cast iron and PVC.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, part brick, externally rendered.
+The main walls are of solid stone construction part brick and roughcast.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front entrance door is timber panelled with a timber and glazed rear door and a timber double glazed rear door.
-The windows are part timber sash single glazed with secondary glazing, part timber casement single glazed and timber casement double glazed.
-There is a double glazed roof light in the bathroom.
+The main entrance doors are of timber.
+The windows are of timber sash and timber casement construction with secondary double glazing, part timber casement double glazed.
+There is a metal casement single glazed rooflight above the stairs.